 The practice of medicine is now at a crossroads: countless patients are taking prescription drugs yet prefer to be treated by a more natural approach.
 This course will address the most commonly prescribed medications, their actions, side effects, and herbal alternatives.
 Proper protocols for time frames and herbal dosages will be discussed, leading to the safe reduction of pharmaceutical usage.
 Upon completion of this course, you will be able to describe the indications, mechanisms of action, pharmacokinetics and side effects of drugs and herbs.
-You will recognize herbs with functions similar to drugs, according to clinical research, and will be able to differentiate the advantages and disadvantages of both herb and drug therapy.
-You will be able to distinguish situations when drugs are superior to herbs and when herbs can be used as an alternative to drugs for similar or better therapeutic results, and/or with fewer side effects.
+You will recognize herbs with functions similar to drugs, according to clinical research, and will be able to distinguish situations when drugs are superior to herbs and when herbs can be used as an alternative to drugs for similar or better therapeutic results, and/or with fewer side effects.